cite-architecture/citedx/docs/CEX-spec-3.0.md

 The `ctscatalog` block contains a table with minimal cataloging data about one or more citable texts.
 The table is represented as seven columns of delimited text, with columns separated by a string delimiter that does not otherwise appear in content lines of the block.
 The first content line is a header line with labels for each column.
 Subsequent content lines document citable versions or exemplars of a text.
 The seven columns may have any String labels in the header row, but in all rows columns must follow this sequence:

 1. CTS URN for the version or exemplar
-2.  labels for each tier of the citation hierarchy, with levels separated by a "/" character
+2.  labels for each tier of the citation hierarchy.
+These are separated by a secondary delimiter that does not occur elsewhere in the value of this property.
 3.  name of the text group
 4.  title of the work
 5.  label of the edition or translation